vivaria/edisonrul.ing/docs/source/cards/d/dark-flare-knight.md

 ### Card Rulings

-●The damage referred to by Dark Flare Knight is Battle Damage.
+*   The damage referred to by Dark Flare Knight is Battle Damage.